stratisproject/Documentation/Full_Node_Document_Ideas.md

 19. How to upgrade the network: building in forks / upgrades via bip9 and BuriedDeployments
 20. How is the security of a network affected based on distribution of block producer algorithms: POS/POW/POA?
 21. Provide a discussion of the network class.
 Discuss how it defines which network your node will join, and how it can be used to begin a new network (for example a new sidechain).
-22.The Full node makes a lot of use of async and await keywords.
+22.The Full Node makes a lot of  of async and await keywords.
 Explain why this is.
 Talk aboutIFullNode.RunAsync().